yandhk/SecProg/README.md

-# AcadEasy - Learning Management System
+# AcadEasy - Marketplace-style Learning Management System

 AcadEasy is a web-based learning management system (LMS) designed to connect instructors and learners in a digital environment, similar to platforms like Udemy.
 This project was built using the Laravel framework.